Iraivan: Plot

 Arjun is an DCP known for his unorthodox approach to apprehending suspects through lethal encounters rather than adhering to standard arrest protocols.
 He harbors affection for Priya, the sister of his colleague and friend, Andrew.
 However, he hesitates to commit to marriage due to the enemies he has amassed during his aggressive law enforcement career, anticipating retaliation from those he has crossed.

 Meanwhile, the city is gripped by fear as a psychopathic serial killer, nicknamed the "Smile-Killer" for leaving distinctive smiley face notes near the crime scenes, abducts and gruesomely murders young girls.
 Arjun and Andrew are assigned to this harrowing case.
-Tragically, Andrew loses his life while confronting the killer, who is later identified as Brahma.
+Andrew loses his life while confronting the killer, who is later identified as Brahma.
 Haunted by the trauma of this investigation, Arjun resigns from the police force.
 Together with Priya, he embarks on a new path by opening a cafe, seeking a tranquil existence.

 A year later, panic resurfaces when reports suggest that Brahma has escaped from prison.
 Subsequently, Shanmugam, the doctor responsible for Brahma's care while incarcerated, is found dead.
 Shanmugam's daughter Swetha too falls victim to the same gruesome fate as Brahma's prior victims, bearing the killer's signature.
 Arjun is sent a death threat letter, seemingly from Brahma.
 The Smile-Killer's spree intensifies, with increasingly brutal acts and the disturbing practice of sending video footage of the victims' torment and murder to their families and the media.
 The grim videos drive some family members of the victims to commit suicide.

 The disappearance of Shalu, the only survivor of a previous encounter with Brahma, draws the attention of the police and Arjun.
 There is a belief that Brahma has abducted her once again to complete his unfinished task.
 Investigations reveal that Brahma may not intend to kill Shallu because he sees her as a willing participant, given her nymphomaniac tendencies.
 In a previous abduction, Shalu's response to Brahma's torture was arousal rather than fear, which diverged from Brahma's typical satisfaction derived from his victims' screams of panic.
 Arjun eventually locates the site where Shalu is held captive, the same place where Brahma was previously apprehended.
 A confrontation ensues, during which Arjun questions Brahma's role and discovers that someone else has been using Brahma's name for the most recent murders, but Brahma refuses to reveal the other person's identity.
 The police arrives and fatally shoots Brahma.